kaiomagalhaes/kaiomagalhaes.github.io/about.md

 ## Front end skills
 ![_config.yml]({{ site.baseurl }}/images/front.png)

-The user interface, for me, is astouding.
+The user interface, for me, is astounding.
 After all, its the UI that guides the whole experience.
 I've had the chance to work with various front-end frameworks, such as AngularJS, Twitter Bootstrap, jQuery, and others.
 I also have experience writing up automatic interface, behaviour and state tests.